nolan-meyer1/ThemePark-Application/README.md

 ## $${\color{lightgreen}Internet Connections}$$

 ### &#9679; $${\color{lightblue}InternetConnection}$$
-This abstract class also uses generics in order to handle what the searchItem is.
-This will grab us our input stream that we will then parse.
+This abstract class also uses generics to handle what the searchItem is.
+This will grab an input stream that will then be parsed.

 #### &bull; *search(T searchItem)*
 This method will be given a search item.
 It will then call the createURLRequest and give it the search item to get the API endpoint we want to go to.
 It will then give that URL to getInputStream.